Last Updated on

 Another area I focus on is my savings.
 Before my 30’s I never had a savings account because I honestly didn’t know how to effectively save money.
 I was the person to always overspend and be broke at the end of the month.
 Since I knew this area was a bit of a struggle for me, I made sure to focus on this every single month.

 At the beginning of each month, I calculate what I make in income and expenses for the month; and then after figuring out those totals, I decide how much to put in my savings.
-Currently, I take out 20% of my income and I put it towards savings.
+After meeting with a financial advisor I currently, I take out 20% of my income and I put it towards savings.
 I also take out 25% for business taxes and 10% for church tithes each month.

 9. Make it FUN